score-json/json/TSF/trustable/no-parsing-faults/NPF-07.2.md

     Erikhu1: 1.0
 ---

-The service throws an exception on ill-formed UTF-8 data.
+The service provided by nlohmann/json throws an exception on ill-formed UTF-8 data.